 Khao Lak stadium was everything that I imagined a small local boxing stadium to be – and more.
-Sketchy scaffolding with rotten wooden planks were assembled to form a grand stand surrounding a dimly lit boxing ring.
+Sketchy scaffolding with rotten wooden planks was assembled to form a grandstand surrounding a dimly lit boxing ring.
 Upon entering the gates, I spotted stray dogs scavenging for food scraps on the dirt floor.
 The ring itself was torn and the corner padding in tatters from the thousands of boxers who had jumped into the ring before me.

 Fighting Muay Thai in Thailand

-Muay Thai bouts in Thailand are generally a much more lively and enjoyable spectacle in comparison to kickboxing events in the west.
-Fighters are more respectful and enjoy a more skilful and relaxed starting pace.
-It seems to be more of a display of who can be the most composed and relaxed whilst receiving kicks, elbows and knees to the head.
+Muay Thai bouts in Thailand are generally a much more lively and enjoyable spectacle in comparison to kickboxing events in the West.
+Fighters are more respectful and enjoy a more skillful and relaxed starting pace.
+It seems to be more of a display of who can be the most composed and relaxed whilst receiving kicks, elbows, and knees to the head.

-Fighting Muay Thai in Thailand is usually much easier than the training and preparation.
-The hours of training and running do well to prepare you for the 5x 3 minute rounds in the ring.
-The respect you feel for the art, the Thai culture and yourself after stepping inside the square ring is hard to trump and an experience that I’ll certainly never forget.
+Fighting Muay Thai in Thailand is usually much easier than training and preparation.
+The hours of training and running do well to prepare you for the 5x 3-minute rounds in the ring.
+The respect you feel for the art, the Thai culture, and yourself after stepping inside the square ring is hard to trump, and an experience that I’ll certainly never forget.

 7 Best Things to do in Khao Lak, Thailand